timescale/docs.timescale.com-content/getting-started/data-node-authentication.md

 that you need to ensure that a user that is connected to the access node can access the same databases on the data nodes.

->:NOTE: Setting up a secure system is a complex task and this section
-> should not be read as recommending any particular security measures
-> for securing your system.
-The chapter contains technical
-> instructions for how to set up the different authentication methods.
+>:WARNING: Setting up a secure system is a complex task and this section should not be read as recommending any particular security measures for securing your system.
+The chapter contains technical instructions for how to set up the different authentication methods.

 ## Setting up Password Authentication [](distdb-auth-pass)